• MISSION AND HISTORY•

 The MFSOM lessons and ensembles began as separately conceived ideas in the summer of 2011.
 The first MFSOM ensemble was a small, 20-something piece string orchestra consisting of mostly high school students that met weekly throughout the summer before playing a few short pieces as a part of a MFSOM Opus.
 The members of that group challenged founding director Michael Lund Ziegler to expand it to a symphony orchestra the following summer.
 Since that expansion, the ensembles have multiplied and the format has evolved into six rehearsals over two weeks.
 A performance that was but an element in a larger production in 2011 was two stand-alone concerts in 2017.
 The make-up of the ensemble(s) has also evolved.
 What was mostly high school students is now mostly adult community members and features amateurs alongside professionals and few talented students.

-The Classic lesson program began in the summer of 2011 as a mechanism to address the challenges of starting students in a large ensemble setting.
+The original lesson program (now: Community Program) began in the summer of 2011 as a mechanism to address the challenges of starting students in a large ensemble setting.
 Each instrument is unique to itself, and for students to reach their true potential, require individualized instruction that a classroom band or orchestra teacher simply cannot provide during class time.
 20-something beginning students took advantage of the program in its first year.
 With additional space available, lessons were made available to non-beginning students as well.
 That first year saw 56 total lesson students, about a third of which were beginning students.
 The program has since grown to teach more than 170 students each year.